MrShadow03/Laravel-Vue-Customer-Support-System-Final/README.md

 1. New chat channels are created for each new tickets
 2. Admins can send messages to any channels but users can only send messages to their tickets
-3. To try out the chatting feature navigate to a single ticket view and then the chatbox should appear at the sidebar
+3. To try out the chatting feature navigate to a single ticket view and then the chat box should appear at the sidebar